MarcoRossignoli/marcorossignoli.github.io/corefx/proposal/TimeoutException.md

             // Wait for no more than 30 seconds
             // I know timeout could be > 30 sec, but retry as much as possible, best we can
-            // Timeout threshold could change in future if (timeoutWait >= TimeSpan.FromSeconds(30))
+            // Timeout threshold could change in future
+            // Also in subclassed exception scenario...threshold could change
+            if (timeoutWait >= TimeSpan.FromSeconds(30))
                 throw;